Merkel says plans for EADS-BAE merger being checked

-KOETHEN, Germany (Reuters) - German Chancellor Angela Merkel said on Thursday a possible merger between Airbus owner EADS EAD.PA and Britain’s BAE Systems (BAES.L) was being investigated.
+KOETHEN, Germany, Sept 13 (Reuters) - German Chancellor Angela Merkel said on Thursday a possible merger between Airbus owner EADS and Britain’s BAE Systems was being investigated.

-In what could produce the biggest shake-up in Europe’s aerospace and defense sector in more than a decade, the two companies said on Wednesday they were in advanced talks.
+In what could produce the biggest shake-up in Europe’s aerospace and defence sector in more than a decade, the two companies said on Wednesday they were in advanced talks.

 “This is being checked,” Merkel told reporters during a visit to the east German town of Koethen.